Handles

 Handle components are interactive elements that allow users to control other UI

-their target components - for example, modal_handle components work with
+components - for example, modal_handle components work with

 Modal Close Handle